cwaage/cs50_labs/README.md

 #### Compile your program
 When you are done with the changes listed above `compile` your program with the `make` command.
+**NOTE**: There is no *save* in the lab programming environment.
+Your program saves automatically as it goes.

 {% spoiler "Hint for compile" %}
-At the $ prompt type the command as shown below:
+At the terminal $ prompt type the command as shown below:

 ```
   $ make hello
 ```
 {% endspoiler %}

 ##### DEBUG